Upper and lower blepharoplasty

 The scars are often red, itchy and hard at first, but over time they will both fade and soften.

-If correction is necessary due to complications or unsatisfactory results, this is done free of charge within one year, provided that there is a medical indication and a clear potential for improvement.
+If correction is necessary due to complications or unsatisfactory results, this will be done free of charge within one year, provided there is a medical indication and a clear potential for improvement.
 This is our guarantee period.

 Pick-up and accommodation

-You must arrange in advance for someone to pick you up at the clinic approx. 1 hour after the end of the operation, as you cannot drive, take public transport or a taxi on your own.
+You must arrange in advance for someone to pick you up at the clinic about 1 hour after the operation, as you cannot drive, take public transport or a taxi on your own.
 You must also have someone with you the same day and the first night.

-If you live far from the clinic, we recommend that you stay overnight in Oslo, either with family/friends or in a hotel.
+If you live far from the clinic, we recommend that you stay overnight in Oslo, either with family/friends or at a hotel.

 Hotel Gabels Hus in Gabelsgate 16.